6G-SANDBOX/docs/docs/tnlcm/swagger-ui.md

 Fill in the following fields:

 - `tn_id`: must start with a character and be at least 4 characters long.
 This field can be left blank, in which case a random value will be generated.
+- `descriptor`: descriptor file containing the definition of the trial network.
+To create a descriptor file, refer to the [Trial Network Descriptor Schema](./descriptor-schema.md) section.
 - `library_reference_type`: you can specify a branch, tag, or commit of the 6G-Library repository.
 - `library_reference_value`: value corresponding to the type specified in the `library_reference_type` field.
-- `deployment_site`: must be one of the branches available in the [6G-Sandbox-Sites](https://github.com/6G-SANDBOX/6G-Sandbox-Sites) repository.
+- `sites_branch`: must be one of the branches available in the [6G-Sandbox-Sites](https://github.com/6G-SANDBOX/6G-Sandbox-Sites) repository.
-- `descriptor`: descriptor file containing the definition of the trial network.
-To create a descriptor file, refer to the [Trial Network Descriptor Schema](./descriptor-schema.md) section.
+- `deployment_site`: must be one directory of the `sites_branch` specified.
+- `validate`: if true, the descriptor file will be validated and required all the parameters to be filled in.
+If false, the descriptor file will not be validated and some parameters can be left blank.

 ## Deploy trial network